watertap-org/watertap/docs/technical_reference/unit_models/mvc.rst

    * overall heat transfer coefficient
    * area for heat exchange

-The condenser which the vapor enters has 3 degrees of freedom:
+The compressor which the vapor enters has 3 degrees of freedom:

    * pressure ratio
    * work (control volume variable)